The Company: Isagenix

 What I Liked

-I have to say I like the low price point to become an associate and I also like how the openly give people access to their income disclosure on what reps make on average with the company.
-The low price point is kind of overshadowed by the monthly maintenance requirements though, but still.
+I do like the low price point to become an associate and I also like how the openly give people access to their income disclosure on what reps make on average with the company.
+The average income is low but this is the same story for most mlm companies and in general, to succeed in any business venture.
+I think if you are wiling to out the work in you can succeed.

 What I Didn't Like

-They certainly didn't just go out and 'get a few who got a few'.
-That is a myth and simply will not build you a business.
-It takes years, a lot of money (when you factor in the mandatory product purchases they all have just to stay in business) and a lot of hard work.
+My point, they certainly didn't just go out and 'get a few who got a few', that is a myth and simply won't build you a viable business.
+It takes time, effort and some money (when you factor in the monthly active quota).
+You should also be ready to become a recruiting machine.
+This is just how these things work.

-Yes you can make money and succeed don't get me wrong, but you won't make it by chasing family and friends or by thinking you can just get a few who get a few.
-That is a myth.
+Yes, you absolutely can make money and succeed don't get me wrong!
+But you probably won't make it by chasing family and friends or by thinking you can just get a few who get a few.
+Not by a long shot.
+As long as you know this moving into the biz, good and well.

-If you love the products and can objectively say they are worthwhile buying, then becoming a rep could be a good way to get those products cheaper and make a few extra bucks on the side.
-You could even make a full time income doing this, but I personally don't recommend relying on your family and friends to build your organisation.
+If you love the products and can objectively say they are worthwhile buying, then becoming an Isagenix distributor could be a great way to get those products cheaper and make a few extra bucks on the side.
+You could even make a full time income doing this if you can get fresh leads into your business daily.